Participation in Initiatives for Sustainability

 NAM is a signatory of Principles for Financial Action towards a Sustainable Society (Principles for Financial Action for the 21st Century) and the United Nations-backed Principles for Responsible Investment (UN PRI), and its investment management meeting clients' needs is to be compliant with the viewpoint of ESG (Environmental, Social, and Governance).
 About NAM's policy related to ESG issues, Nomura's Responsible Investment Committee meets twice yearly for discussions.

 Principles for Responsible Institutional Investors: Japan's Stewardship Code

-Nomura Asset Management, the Nomura Trust and Banking and Nomura Funds Research and Technologies expressly accepted the "Principles for Responsible Institutional Investors: Japan's Stewardship Code," prepared by Japan's Financial Services Agency.
+Nomura Asset Management, the Nomura Trust and Banking and Nomura Fiduciary Research & Consulting expressly accepted the "Principles for Responsible Institutional Investors: Japan's Stewardship Code," prepared by Japan's Financial Services Agency.
 As a responsible institutional investor, Nomura encourages the sustainable growth of its investee companies, and maintains a continuing direct and indirect dialogue with these companies to expand returns to clients and beneficiaries in the medium-to-long term.

 Japan's Stewardship Responsibility: "Japan's Stewardship Code"

 TCFD was established by the Financial Stability Board (FSB) to urge individual companies to disclose their impact on climate change.
 Nomura has pledged our support for the Task Force on Climate-Related Financial Disclosures (TCFD) in 2018.

 CDP is an international project through which institutional investors around the world request companies to disclose their corporate strategies for dealing with climate change, emission volumes of greenhouse gases, and other related information.
 Nomura began to disclose this information to CDP in 2003 and in 2015 declared its support as a financial institution for this project.